garpofficial/garp.readthedocs.io/docs/garp_v016.md

     {
       "@class" : ".AccountDetailsResponse",
-      "value" : 163,
+      "value" : ["163", "25"],
-      "currency" : "ATH",
+      "currency" : ["ATH","ETHO"],
       "requestId" : "1590221675618_2"
     }

-The response provides essential information for the game as value of available currency.
+The response provides essential information how much value of currencies is available.
 This amount needs to be checked when the user makes a wage.

 ### Error cases: